 Here are a couple screengrabs from the R repair manual for further reference.
 The first picture is the right side, second is left, and third is right again.

-There has been a few clutch failures recently, at fairly low mileage, and the people affected have been quite vocal as none of the failures have been covered by KTM.
-The numbers of failures is however very very low: I only found six, which are all listed below (If there is more please let me know by leaving a comment).
+There has been a few clutch failures, at fairly low mileage, and the people affected have been quite vocal as very few of the failures have been covered by KTM.
+The numbers of failures is however very very low.
+Since I wrote this article, in November 2019, the number of clutch failures stayed really low.
+There were 6 known at that point, and this number didn’t even doubled since then.
 At this point this is a very rare occurrence.
 I’ll update this article if I receive more updates.

 Reports of failures